uc-cdis/mariner/README.md

 [Dockstore](https://dockstore.org/) is an open platform used by the GA4GH for sharing Docker-based tools described with the Common Workflow Language (CWL), the Workflow Description Language (WDL), or Nextflow (NFL).

+[Firecloud](https://firecloud.terra.bio/) lets you run workflows in a [workspace](https://support.terra.bio/hc/en-us/articles/360022716811), which is basically a dataset and collection of analysis tools wrapped into a unit.

 [Arvados](https://arvados.org/) is an open source platform for managing compute and storage for cloud and HPC clusters.
 You can [use the Arvados Workbench to run a workflow](https://doc.arvados.org/v1.4/user/tutorials/tutorial-workflow-workbench.html).